Origin of Gemstones

 Characteristics of Gemstones

 Some gemstones are manufactured to replicate other gemstones.
 But these artificial synthetic gemstones copy the look and colour of the real stone but possess neither their chemical nor physical characteristics as well.
-There are around 130 varieties of minerals that have been cut into gems with 50 species in common use.
+Classification of Gemstones are done on the basis of succeeding characteristics such as Crystal Structure, Optical Characteristics, Chemical Composition, Specific Gravity, and Durability.

 Significance of Gemstones

 Gemstones often carry significant role in the wearer's life.
 People like to wear them but most of them do not have any idea how the gemstones are made and why they are so precious.
 Many gemstones have healing and medicinal power that protect against the bad effect of planets.
 They are also known to boost the spiritual power in a person's body.

 Gemstones for Planets

 Gems are largely used as an astrological remedy to counteract unpleasant effects of different planets.
 There are many gemstones, which are effective for planets.
 These can be mentioned as Blue Sapphire that is gemstone for Saturn planet, Cat's eye that is gemstone of Ketu planet, Coral, which is the gemstone for Mars planet, Emerald that is the gemstone for Mercury planet, Gomed that is gem stone of Rahu planet, Ruby that is the gemstone for Sun, Pearl that is the gemstone for Moon, and Yellow Sapphire that is the Gemstone of Jupiter planet.
 Navratna Gemstones are the set of 9 precious stones that are related to 9 ruling planets.
 This Navratna gemstone is worn to increase the power of planets and for removing their malevolent effects.